NLESC-JCER/cpp2wasm/README.md

 [these](CONTRIBUTING.md#tips) methods.

 A web application is meant for consumption by humans using [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) pages and a web service is meant for consumption by machines or other programs.
 A web service will accept and return machine readable documents like [JSON (JavaScript Object Notation)](https://www.json.org/) documents.
+JSON is a open standard file format and data interchange format that is human-readable.

 ## Example program: Newton-Raphson root finding